hneth/riskyr/README.md

 #### Network diagram

+A network diagram is a generalization of a tree diagram that simultaneously provides two perspectives on a population (see Wassner et al., 2004). `riskyr` provides several variants of network diagrams.
+In the following version, all frequencies are represented as colored squares and the relative sizes of their areas represent the number of people in the corresponding subgroups:

 ``` r
 plot(s21) # plots a network diagram (by default):
 ```

 ![](inst/pix/README-ex2_fnet-1.png)

-In this version of a network diagram, all frequencies are represented as colored squares and the relative sizes of their areas represent the number of people in the corresponding subgroups.

 #### Icon array